 Benefits

-- Central platform tracks projects, contributions to strategic priorities, populations served, and milestones across countries
+- Centralized platform tracks projects, contributions to strategic priorities, populations served, and milestones across countries

-- Easy access to up-to-date information on impact and portfolio growth throughout their 2025 strategy period
+- Provides easy access to real-time data on impact and portfolio growth throughout the 2025 strategy period

 High-level user capabilities